arracinim/Sewers-Rover/README.md

 **IMPORTANT**

 - You must download the data from this link:
-- Then copy both folders in the project folder
+- Then copy both folders in the project folder (This folder contains all the data requiered for YOLO V3 model)

 Thanks for being intersted in this project.